Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 What does an EMDR session look like?

 Once we’ve done our preparation work and have a clear focus, we’ll choose a memory or theme to work on.
 I’ll ask you to bring that memory to mind, and I’ll guide you through sets of BLS (like eye movements, tapping, or tones).
 Between each set, I’ll check in with you briefly and ask you to notice what’s coming up (e.g., thoughts, emotions, body sensations), and I’ll support you in following the natural flow of your experience.
 It’s not about analyzing everything or getting it “right” (spoiler, you really can’t get it wrong).
-It’s about letting your brain do what it’s built to do: heal.
+It’s about letting your brain do what it does best: adapt and heal.

 You won't need to talk in detail about the memory unless you choose to.
 The focus is on your internal experience and how it shifts.
 You remain alert and in control throughout the process.
 I will make sure that the pace feels manageable, and sessions are structured to help you stay grounded.